Frequently Asked Questions

 We will be happy to answer frequently asked questions.
 Simply select the area that particularly interests you: Products, plants or shop order.
 Click on the desired question – the respective area then opens and the answer “pops up”.
 If you are interested in health benefits of the Aronia berry, please visit our Aronia Berry page.
 The plant itself is subject of our Aronia Plant page.

 The main growing areas of the Aronia berry have always been in Eastern Europe, but the dark purple superberries are also becoming increasingly popular in other parts of the world.
 In Germany the Aronia is planted on more than 500 hectares.
 About half of this area is cultivated exclusively for our Aronia ORIGINAL products.
-Thus the berries for our 100% Aronia direct juices, which you can buy for example in health food stores or our online shop, come from organic and Demeter certified farmers in Germany and are also processed in regional juice pressing plants.
+Thus the berries for our 100% Aronia direct juices, which you can buy in health food stores or our online shop, come from organic and Demeter certified farmers in Germany and are also processed in regional juice pressing plants.

 Yes, all our currently available Aronia ORIGINAL products are certified organic or are products from the conversion to organic farming.
-We provide proof of our organic products through the officially required listing of the organic inspection number and the display of the EU organic logo on the packaging.
+Our organic status can be seen on the official organic inspection number and EU organic logo on the packaging.

 This is a question of quality: Is the juice a direct juice or Aronia juice from fruit juice concentrate?
 With mixed juices: What is the percentage of Aronia juice?
-If it is direct juice, does it come from the first pressing and is of 'motherjuice' quality?
-Are organic Aronia berries (chokeberries) used for the juice?
+If it is direct juice, does it come from the first pressing and is of ‘motherjuice’ quality?
+Are organic Aronia berries used for the juice?
 And where do the berries come from?
-Are the chokeberries purchased directly from the grower or from the retail market?
+Are the berries purchased directly from the grower or from the retail market?
 Where are they pressed and bottled?
 All these considerations and many more play an important role in pricing.

 100% direct juices in ‘motherjuice’ quality from organic Aronia berries, purchased directly from organic growers, pressed and bottled in experienced juice pressing plants.